 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3906 [0.5 credit] Topics in World History

 A lecture course on a special topic in African, Asian, Caribbean, or Latin American history.
 Topic varies from year to year.
 (Field d).